farbs-softwares/eventconnects/bench-installation.md

 1. Install bench and setup a frappe-bench directory by following the [Installation Steps](https://frappeframework.com/docs/user/en/installation).
 1. Start the server by running bench start.
 1. In a separate terminal window, create a new site by running bench new-site eventsconnect.test.
-1. Fork the Events Connect app
+1. Fork the EventsConnect app
 1. Run bench get-app <url-of-your-form>.
 1. Run bench --site eventsconnect.test install-app eventsconnect.
 1. Map your site to localhost with the command ```bench --site eventsconnect.test add-to-hosts```